 Biochar Buries FossilWhat is biochar?

-Biochar is charcoal made from biomass by cooking it (without air) at high temperatures.
+Biochar is charcoal made by heating biomass in a low/no oxygen environment.
 Biochar can store large amounts of carbon in the ground for centuries, like putting coal back in the mines.

 Where would this biomass come from?